datafolklabs/cement/doc/source/dev/interfaces_and_handlers.rst

 functions do not have an argument of 'self', nor do they contain any code other than comments.

-That said, what is required is an 'imeta' class that is used to interact with the interface.
+That said, what is required is an 'iMeta' class that is used to interact with the interface.
 At the very least, this must include a unique 'label' to identify the interface.
 This can also be considered the 'handler type'.
 For example, the ILog interface has a label of 'log'.

-Notice that we defined 'meta' and 'my_var' as Interface Attributes.
+Notice that we defined 'Meta' and 'my_var' as Interface Attributes.
 This is a simple identifier that describes an attribute that an implementation is expected to provide.

 Validating Interfaces
 ---------------------

-A validator call back function can be defined in the interfaces imeta class like this:
+A validator call back function can be defined in the interfaces iMeta class like this:

 .. code-block:: python